Invariants of Handlebody-Knots via Yokota's Invariants: Quantum Type Invariants for Handlebody-Links

-here the left-hand side of the first relation is a disjoint union of a trivial circle and a link diagram $D$ and in the second relation the figures represent the parts of the link diagrams and the complements of them are the same diagrams. \end{defn}
+where the left-hand side of the first relation is a disjoint union of a trivial circle and a link diagram $D$ and in the second relation the figures represent parts of link diagrams and the complements of them are the same diagrams. \end{defn}